tsuru/diaats/README.md

 [![Build Status](https://travis-ci.org/fsouza/diaats.svg?branch=master)](https://travis-ci.org/fsouza/diaats)

-Docker-image-as-a-tsuru-service is a tool for generating a [tsuru service API](http://docs.tsuru.io/en/stable/services/api.html) based on a Docker image.
+Docker-image-as-a-tsuru-service is a tool for generating a [tsuru service API](http://docs.tsuru.io/en/stable/services/api.html) based on Docker images.

 Each registered Docker image is a plan, and they're defined in the IMAGE_PLANS environment variable.
 The value of this variable must be a valid JSON.
 For